BladeRunnerJS/brjs-site/docs/use/getting_started.md

 module.exports = App;
 ```

 At this point we haven't added any content to our page and it will just a blank page.
-You can

 In order for the Blade components to appear in the aspect we have to append the DOM elements that the `KnockoutComponent` instances create, to the Aspect (the main view into the Todo List web app).
 We do this by calling `component.getElement()` and appending the returned element append it to the `todoapp` element in the DOM: